Guidelines For Wilmington Library Meeting Room Rentals

 Set up and special arrangements of chairs and tables are the responsibility of the customer.
 No special room set up is provided by the library.
 Nothing may be taped or affixed to any part of the room.
 Groups and individuals scheduling the meeting rooms are responsible for protective coverage of library carpet and furniture if craft items such as glue, paint, ink, etc. will be used.
 No tape, adhesive, nails, screws, metal hooks, etc. may be placed on or driven into any wall or surface of the Library.

 - Return all tables and chairs to the original setup

 - Wipe down tables

 - Empty the refrigerator (if applicable)

-- Remove any and all decorations and tape from the white board
+- Remove any and all decorations and tape from the walls

 - Place all trash in receptacles provided by the library

-- Report any spills immediately to staff in the Administrative office or Circulation desk
+- Report any spills immediately to staff in the Administrative office or Reference desk

 - Remove of all personal effects